 Sildenafil is relatively cheap to produce, each tablet costing only a few pence to make.
 Pharmaceutical companies supplying sildenafil – since the patent of Viagra expired – now compete mainly on price and prices have come down dramatically.
 There is not much to choose in terms of wholesale price from one of the new producers of sildenafil to another, but compared with pre-patent expiry, prices have fallen a lot.
 The wholesale price is the price pharmacies pay.
 Patients pay a considerable mark-up, which varies from one pharmacy to another.
 Some online suppliers are much lower cost than others (compare prices of sildenafil).

 Levitra (vardenafil), Cialis (tadalafil) and the newer tablet Spedra (avanafil) are alternatives to sildenafil.
 Spedra is still under patent and considerably more expensive.
+Branded Levitra has now been discontinued – most men are now choosing the generic version (vardenafil).

 Benefits of low cost treatment

 Erectile dysfunction (ED) treatment is now affordable to more men than before.
-The market in fake ED treatments from unregulated overseas websites has reduced and the NHS has increased the availability of treatment.
+The market in ED treatments from unregulated overseas websites has reduced and the NHS has increased the availability of treatment.
 These are welcome changes for men with ED who previously faced high prices, or cheap and potentially dangerous supplies from illegal websites, or severe restriction and rationing on the NHS.

 Some have argued that low cost ED treatment is not a good thing.
 They suggest it will encourage recreational rather than therapeutic use.
 Those familiar with the treatment of ED through online clinics have not noticed a change in requests for treatment.
 The vast majority of men who take tablets for the treatment of ED do so for genuine medical reasons.
 The tablets usually work well to relieve a potentially distressing condition.